 Recruitment and rolling enrollment of practitioners is estimated to take approximately 3-6 months.
 Once trained, practitioners and office staff will begin to recruit and enroll patient participants.
-It is expected that each practitioner will enroll a target of 16 patient participants (up-to 22 patient participants) over a 4-6-month period of time.
+It is expected that each practitioner will enroll a target of 16 patient participants (up-to 22 patient participants) over a 9-15-month period of time.
+High performing practitioners who complete the enrollment of N=22 patient participants prior to overall study recruitment completion, will be eligible to enroll a second set of N=22 patient participants for a total maximum of N=44 enrolled per practitioner.
 The entire data collection period for each practitioner is expected to be approximately 16-21 months.
 The study participation duration for patient participants is expected to be approximately 12 months (the expected range is from 10 months to 15 months).
 Study appointments (baseline, re-evaluation, and final study visit) are expected to add no more than 15 minutes to a typical appointment length of its type.